 The easiest way to find out about vacant positions on student shows at the ADC Theatre and other venues in Cambridge is to sign up to receive one or more of the Cambridge University Amateur Dramatic Club's email lists, weekly emails detailing all of the vacant positions on student shows around Cambridge.

-The CUADC has one main list for design positions, including set design:
+The CUADC has one main list for backstage positions, including set design:

 To sign up to receive the list, use the link above.